slddn/git_lesson/README.md

 	multiple commit changes can be made here; ie, 'squash'/'s' 'git rebase -i <HASH>^' :--- use ^ to include the comity in intractive rebase

-branch commit 1
+main commit 1
-branch commit 2
+main commit 2